Congregation Shearith Israel

-The Congregation Shearith Israel (Hebrew: קהילת שארית ישראל Kehilat She'arit Yisra'el "Congregation Remnant of Israel") – often called The Spanish and Portuguese Synagogue – is the oldest Jewish congregation in the United States.
-It was established in 1654 in New Amsterdam by Jews who arrived from Dutch Brazil.
+The Congregation Shearith Israel (קהילת שארית ישראל), often called The Spanish and Portuguese Synagogue, is an Orthodox Jewish synagogue located at 2 West 70th Street, at Central Park West, on the Upper West Side of Manhattan in New York City, New York, United States.

+Established in 1654 in New Amsterdam by Jews who arrived from Dutch Brazil, it is the oldest Jewish congregation in the United States.
 Until 1825, when Jewish immigrants from Germany established a congregation, it was the only Jewish congregation in New York City.

-The Orthodox synagogue, which follows the Sephardic liturgy, is located on Central Park West at 70th Street, on the Upper West Side of Manhattan.
-The congregation has occupied its current Neoclassical building since 1897.
+The Orthodox congregation follows the Sephardic rite, and has occupied its current Neoclassical building since 1897.

 Founding and synagogue buildings

 The first group of Spanish and Portuguese Jews were twenty-three refugees from Dutch Brazil, who arrived in New Amsterdam in September 1654.
-After being initially rebuffed by anti-Semitic Director of New Netherland Peter Stuyvesant, Jews were given official permission to settle in the colony in 1655.
+After being initially rebuffed by the anti-Semitic Director of New Netherland Peter Stuyvesant, Jews were given official permission to settle in the colony in 1655.
 This year marks the founding of the Congregation Shearith Israel.
 Although they were allowed to stay in New Amsterdam, they faced discrimination and were not given permission to worship in a public synagogue for some time (throughout the Dutch period and into the British).
 The Congregation did, however, make arrangements for a cemetery beginning in 1656.

-It was not until 1730 that the Congregation was able to build a synagogue of its own; it was built on Mill Street (now William Street) in lower Manhattan.
+It was not until 1730 that the Congregation was able to build a synagogue of its own; it was built on Mill Street (now South William Street) in lower Manhattan.
 The Mill Street synagogue was said to have had access to a nearby spring which it used as a mikveh for ritual baths.
 Before 1730, as noted on a 1695 map of New York, the congregation worshipped in rented quarters on Beaver Street and subsequently on Mill Street.
-Since 1730 the Congregation has worshipped in five synagogue buildings:
+Since 1730, the Congregation has worshipped in five synagogue buildings: